Flexible elastomeric foams

 - or ethylene propylene diene rubber (EPDM).

-NBR and NBR/PVC based FEF’s are the most widespread polymers for standard FEF’s.
-EPDM is mainly used for applications requiring higher temperature resistance, e.g. solar applications.
+NBR and NBR/PVC based FEF’s are the most widespread polymers for standard FEF’s while companies use EPDM mainly for applications requiring higher temperature resistance, e.g. solar applications.

 PVC resins are blended with NBR to provide increased resistance to ozone and abrasion.
-PVC also has the effect of increasing the level of fire retardancy, and this can be further improved by the addition of flame retardant fillers.
+Also, PVC has the effect of increasing the level of fire retardancy, and you can further improve this by the addition of flame retardant fillers.